smilodon76/RXOS-amdOS-zergpool/README.md

 first modify bios and set overclocks with the guides listed in the download link for low power usage and efficiency.

-13 algos supported cryptonight_gpu cryptonight_haven equihash125 equihash144 equihash192 etchash ethash firopow heavyhash kawpow skein2 ubqhash verthash
+12 algos supported cryptonight_gpu cryptonight_haven equihash125 equihash144 equihash192 etchash ethash firopow heavyhash kawpow skein2 verthash

 type $ conf and write on globalminer zergpool GLOBALMINER=zergpool